ankurxyz/VSD_TCL/README.md

 echo "             *****             ****************       ***************    "
 ```

-Here our TCL script takes one argument as *.csv* file.
+Here our TCL script takes *openMSP430_design_details.csv* file as an argument.
 Now there can be two cases under which the script will not work:

-**Case1:** User doesn't give any argument as a *.csv* file to the TCL script.
+**Case1:** User doesn't give any argument to the TCL script.

 ![nocsvfile](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day1/no_csv_file.png)